Weight Loss Energy & Longevity Sexual Health How It Works Start Your Protocol

 ConditionMost relevant compoundTypical protocol length

-Tendinopathy and tendinitisBPC-157 (discuss with physician)6 to 12 weeks
+Tendinopathy and tendinitisSermorelin plus licensed provider evaluation6 to 12 weeks

 Age-related joint declineSermorelin for GH optimization3 to 6 months